LaRinda E. Jackson

 CNA Insurance

-LaRinda Jackson (She/Her) is a strategic change leader, process optimization expert, and M365 Copilot advocate with over eight years of experience in the insurance industry.
-Based in Lavon, Texas, she currently serves as a Senior Risk Control Analyst at CNA Insurance, overseeing initiatives across healthcare risk control, cyberspace, and small business insurance.
-In this role, LaRinda partners with nurses, consultants, and internal teams to identify and mitigate risks, streamline workflows, and enhance operational efficiency.
-She leverages data-driven insights to guide decision-making, strengthen compliance, and support organizational performance, all while fostering trusted relationships with colleagues and clients.
+LaRinda Jackson (She/Her) is a strategic change leader, process optimization expert, and M365 Copilot advocate with more than eight years of experience in the insurance industry.
+Based in Lavon, Texas, she currently serves as a Senior Risk Control Analyst at CNA Insurance, supporting initiatives across healthcare risk control, cyberspace, and small business insurance.
+In this role, LaRinda partners with VPs, directors, consultants, and cross‑functional teams to identify and mitigate risks, streamline workflows, and enhance operational efficiency.
+She leverages data‑driven insights to guide decision‑making, strengthen compliance, and elevate organizational performance—all while fostering trusted, collaborative relationships across the enterprise.

-LaRinda’s professional journey is defined by resilience and adaptability.
-She spent 13 years in accounting at KPMG before an unexpected career transition led her into insurance.
-After a “mutual separation” from KPMG, she navigated six months of career uncertainty, working briefly for a small nonprofit before joining CNA Insurance in an administrative role.
-Despite initial skepticism from an interviewer about her advanced skill set, she quickly proved her value, managing budgets, leading projects, and supporting cross-functional initiatives.
-Her contributions earned her a promotion to Senior Risk Control Analyst, where she continues to drive strategic improvements while mentoring colleagues and contributing to high-impact initiatives.
-She also earned a Bachelor of Science in Health Administration from the University of Phoenix, deepening her expertise in healthcare risk management.
+LaRinda’s professional journey reflects resilience, adaptability, and a commitment to excellence.
+After spending 13 years in accounting at KPMG, an unexpected career transition led her into the insurance sector.
+Following a period of uncertainty and a brief role with a nonprofit, she joined CNA in an administrative capacity.
+Despite early skepticism about her advanced skill set, she quickly demonstrated her value by managing budgets, leading projects, and improving processes across multiple business units.
+Her performance earned her a promotion to Senior Risk Control Analyst, where she continues to drive strategic improvements, mentor colleagues, and contribute to high‑impact initiatives.

 • What Is Generative AI?